 Gail Wallace Ph.D. is an adjunct professor at Azusa Pacific University, and a consultant for the Council for Adult & Experiential Learning.
 A former MK from Japan, she lives in southern California with her husband of 39 years, and enjoys spending time with her family, especially her nine grandkids!
 She holds B.S.N. and M.A. degrees from Azusa Pacific University and a Ph.D. from Walden University.
-The focus of her graduate studies was adult development and learning, including women’s development and spiritual formation.
-She is completing a Certificate in Theology and Ministry through Princeton Theological Seminary and is ordained by the Free Methodist Church, USA.
+The focus of her doctoral studies at Walden University was adult development and learning, including women’s development and spiritual formation.
+She recently completed a Certificate in Theology and Ministry through Princeton Theological Seminary and is ordained by the Free Methodist Church, USA.